+Although classical lexical metrics such as F1 and BLEU are able to assign partial credit, the need to handle semantically equivalent answers makes them unsuitable~\cite{bulian-etal-2022-tomayto}, and necessitates model-based alternatives~\cite{kim-etal-2024-prometheus,yang-etal-2024-air} that leverage distributional semantics encoded in pretrained text encoders to handle answer equivalence.

+Another important aspect of audio question answering (QA) is that human annotators often disagree on answer correctness.
+Even in tasks which are typically thought of as classification such as part-of-speech tagging and named entity recognition, annotators exhibit variance in judgment~\cite{uma-etal-2022,fornaciari-etal-2021-beyond}.
+This is significantly exacerbated in Audio QA which entails subjective judgment about acoustic events, musical characteristics, emotional tone or sarcasm.
+The classical \textit{source-channel} approach treats annotator disagreement as noise to be solved by aggregation and voting~\cite{dawid-and-skene-1979-em,hovy-etal-2013-learning}.
+We instead take the prescriptivist view that annotator disagreements can contain information about the genuine ambiguity in the questions and answers, and should be fully modeled rather than marginalized~\cite{fleisig-etal-2024-perspectivist}.

-Figure~\ref{fig:example} illustrates this phenomenon: two question-answer pairs receive similar mean ratings ($\approx3.0$ on a 1-5 scale), yet one exhibits high annotator agreement (variance=0.2) while the other shows genuine disagreement (variance=2.7).
-The first involves inferring a relationship from specific dialogue cues that annotators interpret consistently; the second asks for a subjective acoustic description where valid perspectives diverge.
-Traditional metrics lose this distinction, treating both scenarios identically despite their qualitatively different nature.
+Figure~\ref{fig:example} illustrates this phenomenon: two question-answer pairs receive similar mean ratings ($\bar{x} \approx3.0$ on a $1\text{--}5$ scale), yet one exhibits high annotator agreement ($s^2=0.4$) while the other shows genuine disagreement ($s^2=2.7$).
 To our knowledge, no prior work has modeled the full distribution of human correctness judgments for audio QA evaluation.